JackHerRrer/KazeSerial/README.md

 # Kaze Serial

-**A modern serial terminal with advanced, yet easy, highlighting features !**
+**A modern serial terminal with advanced, yet easy, on the fly, highlighting features !**

-Kaze Serial is a modern, (should be) high-performance serial terminal application built with **Tauri**, **Next.js**, and **React**.
-It provides a sleek interface for monitoring serial ports, with advanced features like regex-based highlighting and split-view analysis.
+Kaze Serial is a modern, high-performance serial terminal application built with **Tauri**, **Next.js**, and **React**.
+It provides a sleek interface for monitoring serial ports, with advanced log exploration features

-Since I work as an embedded software developper, most of my work time consist of looking on serial monitor for debug purpose.
-I used to work a lot with minicom and more recently with [Serial Monitor Rust](https://github.com/hacknus/serial-monitor-rust).
-Highlight features on Serial Monitor Rust was not his main purpose and i'm not so confident with EGUI framework.
-Since I wanted to learn React, i did this simple project, and of course Copilot and LLM agent help me a lot for bootstraping this project.

 ![Application Screenshot](screenshot.png)